AdaCore/spark2014/lrm/source/packages.rst

 Refined State Aspect
 ~~~~~~~~~~~~~~~~~~~~

+High-level requirements
+^^^^^^^^^^^^^^^^^^^^^^^

+#.
+Language feature:

+   * This language feature allows an explicit statement of the hidden state declared
+     in a package and the mapping of that hidden state to the state abstractions
+     declared for the package.

+#.
+Needs to be met by language feature:

+   * For each state abstraction, it shall be possible to define the set of hidden
+     state items that implement or *refine* that abstract state (where the
+     hidden state items can either be concrete state or further state abstractions).
+     *Rationale: the semantics of properties defined in terms of abstract state
+     can only be precisely defined in terms of the corresponding concrete state,
+     though nested abstraction is also necessary to manage hierarchies of data.*

+#.
+Constraints:

+   * Each item of hidden state must map to exactly one state abstraction.
+     *Rationale: all hidden state must be covered since otherwise specifications referring to abstract state may
+     be incomplete; that state must map to exactly one abstraction to give a clean and easily understandable
+     abstraction, and for the purposes of simplicity of analysis.*

+   * Each item of abstract state covered by the package shall be mapped to at least one
+     item of hidden state (either concrete state or a further state abstraction).
+     *Rationale: the semantics of properties defined in terms of abstract state
+     can only be precisely defined in terms of the corresponding concrete state.*

+#.
+Consistency:

+   * Nothing further needed.

+#.
+Semantics:

+   * Nothing further needed.

+#.
+General requirements:

+    * See also section :ref:`generic_hlrs`.

+.. todo:: The consistency rules will be updated as the
+          models for volatile variables and integrity levels are defined.

+.. todo: Consider whether it should be possible to refine null abstract state onto hidden state.
+     *Rationale: this would allow the modelling of programs that - for example - use caches
+     to improve performance.*

+.. todo:: Consider whether it should be possible to refine abstract onto hidden state without any restrictions,
+     although the refinement would be checked and potential issues flagged up to the user.
+     *Rationale: there are a number of different possible models of mapping abstract
+     to concrete state - especially when volatile state is being used - and it might
+     be useful to provide greater flexibility to the user.
+In addition, if a facility is
+     provided to allow users to step outside of the language when refining depends, for example, then it may be
+     necessary to relax the abstraction model as well as relaxing the language feature
+     of direct relevance.*

+Language Definition
+^^^^^^^^^^^^^^^^^^^

 The Refined State Aspect is introduced by an ``aspect_specification`` where
 the ``aspect_mark`` is "Refined_State" and the ``aspect_definition`` must follow
 the grammar of ``state_and_category_list`` given below.